DataKlub/viz_extensions/README.md

     - `col_type` if the column is a sub column of a parent, use keyword **sub**
     - `parent_col` the parent column of the sub-column

++ Configurable options for this visualization:
+    - `Scale` you can ajust the scale of the whole viz.
+    - `Colors` you can change  the color of each line.
+    - `ylabel` The title of your y-axis.
+    - `xlabel` The title of your x-axis.

 Requirements